Apollo Beach, Florida

 Apollo Beach is a waterfront community on Tampa Bay — family neighborhoods, growing retiree population, and a coastal lifestyle that defines southern Hillsborough.

-What makes Apollo Beach home.
+What makes Apollo Beach home

 Apollo Beach sits on Tampa Bay south of Tampa proper, a planned community with a network of canals, waterfront homes, and a growing population of families and retirees drawn by the coastal lifestyle.
 The Apollo Beach Nature Preserve, the local marinas, and the boating culture along the bay shape the daily rhythm of the community.